gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ### igraph network

 For coercing the edgelist into an igraph object, we will be using the `graph_from_data_frame` function in igraph [@R-igraph].
-This function receives a data frame where the two first columns are sorce(ego) and target(alter), whether is it directed or not, and an optional data frame with vertices, in which's first column should contain the vertex ids.
+This function receives the following arguments: a data frame where the two first columns are "source" (ego) and "target" (alter), an indicator of whether the network is directed or not, and an optional data frame with vertices, in which's first column should contain the vertex ids.

-Using the optional `vertices` argument is a good practice since by doing so you are telling the function what is the set of vertex ids that you are expecting to find.
+Using the optional `vertices` argument is a good practice since, by doing so, you are telling the function what ids that you are expecting to find.
 Using the original dataset, we will create a data frame name vertices:

 ```r